 So, I’m going to put together a ‘Bored Box’ every night for my kids.
 Then the following day, once they start complaining about being bored, I’ll produce it and hopefully, the situation will be diffused early.

-My children are 6 and 8 years old.
+My children are 6 and 8 years old (at time of writing).
 Here’s a list of some things I hope to put into the box.
 I plan to put 5 or 6 options in every day.
 If it’s not something physical (like an actual toy), then I’ll write it on a piece of card and put the card in.
 Obviously, for different ages, you put in different things.